percona/pg_tde/documentation/docs/advanced-topics/usage-guide.md

 To change a provider from a command line, `pg_tde` provides the `pg_tde_change_key_provider` command line tool.

-This tool work similarly to the above functions, with the following syntax:
+This tool works similarly to the above functions, with the following syntax:

 ```sh
 pg_tde_change_key_provider <dbOid> <providerType> ... details ...